tnebooks/10th-science/content.en/carbon-and-its-compound/_index.md

 **(vi) Combustion:**

 Ethanol is highly inflammable liquid.
 It burns with oxygen to form carbon dioxide and water.
+//todo
 C2H5OH + 3O2 2CO2 + 3H2O Ethanol Carbon dioxide

 ### Uses of ethanol

-Ethanol is used � in medical wipes, as an antiseptic. � as an anti-freeze in automobile radiators. � for effectively killing micro organisms
+Ethanol is used
+� in medical wipes, as an antiseptic.

+� as an anti-freeze in automobile radiators.

-like bacteria, fungi, etc., by including it in many hand sanitizers.
+� for effectively killing micro organisms like bacteria, fungi, etc., by including it in many hand sanitizers.

-K2Cr2O7 / H +

-165 **Carbon and its Compounds**

 � as an antiseptic to sterilize wounds in hospitals.